TI MSP430: MSP430 generations

 Six general generations of MSP430 processors exist.
 In order of development, they are: '3xx generation, '1xx generation, '4xx generation, '2xx generation, '5xx generation, and '6xx generation.
 The digit after the generation identifies the model (generally higher model numbers are larger and more capable), the third digit identifies the amount of memory included, and the fourth, if present, identifies a minor model variant.
 The most common variation is a different on-chip analog-to-digital converter.

 The 3xx and 1xx generations are limited to a 16-bit address space.
 In the later generations this was expanded to include '430X' instructions that allow a 20-bit address space.
-As happened with other processor architectures (e.g. the processor of the PDP-11), extending the addressing range beyond the 16-bit word size introduced some peculiarities and inefficiencies for programs larger than 64 kBytes.
+As happened with other processor architectures (e.g. the processor of the PDP-11), extending the addressing range beyond the 16-bit word size introduced some peculiarities and inefficiencies for programs larger than 64 KB.

 In the following list, it helps to think of the typical 200 mA·Hr capacity of a CR2032 lithium coin cell as 200,000 μA·Hr, or 22.8 μA·year.
 Thus, considering only the CPU draw, such a battery could supply a 0.7 μA current draw for 32 years.
 (In reality, battery self-discharge would reduce this number.)

-The significance of the RAM retention vs the real-time clock mode is that in real time clock mode the CPU can go to sleep with a clock running which will wake it up at a specific future time.
+The significance of the RAM retention vs the real-time clock mode is that in real time clock mode the CPU can go to sleep with a clock running which will wake it up at a specified future time.
 In RAM retention mode, some external signal is required to wake it, e.g., input/output (I/O) pin signal or SPI slave receive interrupt.

 MSP430x1xx series

-The MSP430x1xx Series is the basic generation without an embedded LCD controller.
-They are generally smaller than the '3xx generation.
+The MSP430x1xx Series is the first generation with flash memory.
+They are generally more capable than the '3xx generation, but without an embedded LCD controller.
 These flash- or ROM-based ultra-low-power MCUs offer 8 MIPS, 1.8–3.6 V operation, up to 60 KB flash, and a wide range of analog and digital peripherals.